Ascending chains of free subgroups in closed hyperbolic and graph 3-manifold groups: Avoiding splitting factors

-For chains inside of a fixed free group we can represent the chain as a chain of graph maps---the conclusion of \cref{no-free-factors} implies each graph map in a chain satisfying this conclusion is surjective.
-When working with a chain of free subgroups in a group with an abelian splitting an analogous surjectivity can be imposed on the induced maps of graphs underlying the splittings of the chain elements using a similar argument.
+An ascending chain of subgroups of a fixed free group can be represented as a chain of graph maps.
+In this setting, if the chain of subgroups satisfies the conclusion of \cref{no-free-factors} then each representative graph map is surjective.
+When working with a chain of free subgroups in a group with an abelian splitting an analogous surjectivity can be imposed on the induced maps of graphs underlying the induced splitting of the chain.